cardano-foundation/developer-portal/docs/get-started/installing-cardano-node.md

 ```

 :::note
-For some instalations you might encounter following warning: `Warning: The package list for 'cardano-haskell-packages' does not exist.
-Run'cabal update' to download it.`.
-Warning is self-explanatory and you will need to run `cabal update` before moving on.
+For some installations you might encounter the following warning: `Warning: The package list for 'cardano-haskell-packages' does not exist.
+Run 'cabal update' to download it.`.
+The warning is self-explanatory and you will need to run `cabal update` before moving on.
 :::

 #### You will need to run following commands on M1, those commands will set some cabal related options before building